-Although correct use of locks can make incorrect code correct, locks limit performance.
-For example, if two processes call kfree concurrently, the locks will serialize the two calls, and we obtain no benefit from running them on different CPUs.
+Though useful for correctness, locks inherently limit performance.
+For example, if two processes call kfree concurrently, the locks will serialize the two critical sections, so that there is no benefit from running them on different CPUs.
 We say that multiple processes conflict if they want the same lock at the same time, or that the lock experiences contention.
-A major challenge in kernel design is to avoid lock contention.
+A major challenge in kernel design is avoidance of lock contention in pursuit of parallelism.
 Xv6 does little of that, but sophisticated kernels organize data structures and algorithms specifically to avoid lock contention.
-In the list example, a kernel may maintain a free list per CPU and only touch another CPU's free list if the CPU's list is empty and it must steal memory from another CPU.
+In the list example, a kernel may maintain a separate free list per CPU and only touch another CPU's free list if the current CPU's list is empty and it must steal memory from another CPU.
 Other use cases may require more complicated designs.

 The placement of locks is also important for performance.
-For example, it would be correct to move acquire earlier in push: it is fine to move the call to acquire up to before line 13.
-This may reduce performance because then the calls to malloc are also serialized.
+For example, it would be correct to move acquire earlier in push, before line 13.
+But this would likely reduce performance because then the calls to malloc would be serialized.
 The section "Using locks" below provides some guidelines for where to insert acquire and release invocations.